hed-standard/hed-specification/docs/source/07_Library_schema.md

 file to be an array rather than a string expressing the HED version.
 This proposed change will allow users more flexibility in specifying the standard HED schema and will accommodate an arbitrary number of library schemas.
-The different cases are illustrated in the following two examples.
+The different cases are illustrated in the following examples.

+The original BIDS specification just allows the standard HED schema, which is named using a version number.

 ````{admonition} **Example:** Using just the standard HED schema in BIDS.
 ```json
 {
     "Name": "A wonderful experiment",